 Tip 2: Mention the highlights of your experience as Accounts Receivable

-Answer: I have been in the field of accounting for quite some time, and it still is fun to deal with all the cashflows and numbers of a business.
+Answer: I have been in the accounting field for quite some time, and it still is fun to deal with all the cashflows and numbers of a business.
 I have managed to work for some large companies, which helped me sharpen my skills.
 I can easily handle all accounting software related to my role and produce high-quality records in no time.

 7. What Kind Of Strategies And Mindset Is Required For This Role?
 Explain With Example